IbcAlpha/IBC/readme.txt

 	I suggest you copy the sample command files first rather than edit them directly so you still have the originals if you make a mistake.

-	Linux users should have no difficulty adapting the sample command files to the appropriate command syntax.

 	The following information is for reference.
 If you use the sample command files as the basis for your command files you may